Agent Connector

 Practical example

 • Use case: A pipeline receives address data from a REST connector that queries a Brazilian public ZIP code API (OpenCEP).
-The LLM Connector is then used to classify the type of address as residential, commercial or rural, based on the street name and neighborhood returned by the API.
+The Agent Connector is then used to classify the type of address as residential, commercial or rural, based on the street name and neighborhood returned by the API.

 • Goal: Categorize the address type using dynamic data from the previous connector.